-- PA4, PA5, PB5, PB6, PB7, and PC1 can be analog inputs to the ADC. - PB0 can output the internal analog voltage reference from the ADC. - PC6 and PC7 can connect to an optional 32.768 kHz crystal.
+- PA4, PA5, PB5, PB6, PB7, and PC1 can be analog inputs to the ADC. - PB0 can be an external analog voltage reference input to the ADC, or it can output the internal analog voltage reference from the ADC.
+The Ember software selects an internal or external voltage reference. - PC6 and PC7 can connect to an optional 32.768 kHz crystal.